-- The test reader's support should ideally be provided in a separate setting so as not to interfere with the instruction or assessment of other students. - Read each question exactly as written as clearly as possible. - During the exam, try to communicate in a neutral tone and maintain a neutral facial expression and posture. - Avoid gestures, head movements, or any verbal or non-verbal emphasis on words not otherwise emphasized in text. - Do not paraphrase, interpret, define, or translate any items, words, or instructions as this would be a violation of test security. - Spell any words requested by the student. - Adjust your reading speed and volume if requested by the student.
+- Language specialist's support should ideally be provided in a separate setting so as not to interfere with the instruction or assessment of other students. - Read each question exactly as written as clearly as possible. - During the exam, try to communicate in a neutral tone and maintain a neutral facial expression and posture. - Avoid gestures, head movements, or any verbal or non-verbal emphasis on words not otherwise emphasized in text.

+- Read assessment items as presented.
+Do not paraphrase, interpret, change, or define content. - Spell any words requested by the student if needed for clarification of meaning. - Adjust your reading speed and volume if requested by the student.